Nasal concha

 In humans, the conchae divide the nasal airway into four groove-like air passages, and are responsible for forcing inhaled air to flow in a steady, regular pattern around the largest possible surface area of nasal mucosa.
-As a ciliated mucous membrane with shallow blood supply, the nasal mucosa cleans and warms the inhaled air in preparation for the lungs.
+As a ciliated mucous membrane with shallow blood supply, the nasal mucosa cleans, humidifies and warms the inhaled air in preparation for the lungs.

 A rapidly dilating arteriolar circulation to these bones may lead to a sharp increase in the pressure within, in response to acute cooling of the body core.
 The pain from this pressure is often referred to as "brain freeze", and is frequently associated with the rapid consumption of ice cream.
 The shallowness of the venous blood supply of the mucosa contributes to the ease with which nosebleed can occur.